Devata11/-BankloanofcustomersDomain-Finance/README.md

 📊 Key Insights
  Performance Metrics:
-Year wise and Grade wise analysis for Bank Loan
+Year-wise and Grade-wise analysis for Bank Loan
-Top 20 customers of bank
+The top 20 customers of the bank
-Year wise loan amount status is increased
+Year-wise loan amount status is increased

 📊 Dashboard Previews